jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 <!-- ![Mixed-martial arts ecosystem]() -->
 _Martial artists built many disciplines.
 Like ideologues today, they each would critize the failings of each other.
 But it wasn't until the new philosophy of mixed-martial arts that everyone realized we can pick and choose from any discpline to find the best techniques to win any fight._

+- Innovation isn't subject to human authority.
+Be it from princes or executives, boxing coaches or stepmothers.
+The point of authority is to craddle youth until its old enough to venture out into Nature and uncover the next innovation.
+No parental authority of right and wrong exist into adulthood.
+Guideance and advice hopefully does exists, but Life needs the creatures feeling pain to find the best solution to pain, and that's why libery and freedom to choose one's tools keeps winning in fairytales and real-life.

+The technology of industrialization and the philosophy of free-market economics liberated once upon a time peasonts to buy and use any product or piece of land best for themselves.
+The technology of printing-press and telescope and the philosophy of science, liberated once up a time soothe sayers to investigate the natural world.
+The technology of printing-press, ballot box, and gun, with the philosophy of liberalism liberated individuals to select their own government.
+The technology of video cameras and the philosopohy of mixed-martial arts finally liberated fighters to learn and use any technique in their self-defence.

+Now, we have the technology of high-speed internet, smartphones, and artificial intelligence.
+These can liberated us at our jobs to find innovation.
+But we do not have the philosophy that expect us to grow up and venture out into the world.
+Life doens't care.
+The laws of evolution are required regardless.

 ---